 Minor in Technology Entrepreneurship

-This undergraduate minor provides a well-structured academic curriculum, offering opportunities for applied research, technology implementation, and product development, as well as exposure to enterprise building, venture capital and corporate partners.
-Featuring enhanced learning with a common set of courses and electives available across majors and demographic groups, this integrated program will provide access to opportunities with industry, laboratories, and the full resources available at the Entrepreneurship and Technology Innovation Center (ETIC), including its three labs in IT and Cybersecurity, Green and Energy Technologies, and Bioengineering and Medical Devices.
+This undergraduate minor provides a well-structured academic curriculum, offering opportunities for applied research, technology implementation, and product development, as well as exposure to enterprise building, venture capital, and corporate partners.
+Featuring enhanced learning with a common set of courses and electives available across majors and demographic groups, this integrated program provides access to opportunities with industry, laboratories, and the full resources available at the Entrepreneurship and Technology Innovation Center (ETIC), including its three labs in IT and Cybersecurity, Green and Energy Technologies, and Bioengineering and Medical Devices.

 Declaring a minor is easy: Just fill out the Application to Declare Undergraduate Minor form and have it signed by the program chair.